ibm-cloud-docs/account/iam-service-roles.md

 | Operator | As an operator, you can view users in the account and view profile settings. |
 | Viewer | As a viewer, you can view users in the account and view profile settings. |
 {: row-headers}
-{: caption="Platform roles - IBM Cloud Platform User Management Service" caption-side="top"}
+{: caption="Table 169.
+Platform roles - IBM Cloud Platform User Management Service" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="user-management"}
 {: class="simple-tab-table"}